dcos/examples/1.8/redis/README.md

 core@ip-10-0-6-55 ~ $ ./mrr init http://mrredis.mesos:5656
 ```

-Now that we have `mrr` running, we want to create a Redis instance with the name `test`, a memory capacity of 500 MB and 3 Redis slaves,
+Now that we have `mrr` installed, we want to create a Redis instance with the name `test`, a memory capacity of 500 MB and 3 Redis slaves,
 so we do the following:

 ```bash